FredrikPedersen/Learning_Spring/Spring Security Core - Beginner to Guru/README.md

 ## Key Security Terminology

+### Identity
+ - A unique actor, typically an individual aka user

+### Credentials
+ - Usually a user ID and password

 ### Authentication

  - The Process or action of verifying the identity of a user or process.
  - Spring Security has a built in class for this, called Authentication.
 	- Out of the box it supports Basic, Form, Digest and Certificate authentication.
- - Spring Security calls a authenticated user for a Principal, and is often refered to as a Authenticated Principal
+ - Spring Security calls a authenticated user for a Principal, and is often referred to as a Authenticated Principal

 #### Authorization
  - The Function of specifying access rights and privileges to resources.